dkean/Sikuli12.11/README.md

 - a new option, to always highlight() a match
 - revise the observe API (Jython callbacks in Java possible with Jython 2.5.3)
 - short version of FindFailed message in Jython and better error messages
+- totally revised the Debug.xxx interface, added user logs with optional timestamp, logging to file seperate for Sikuli and user possible

 Motivation
 ==========